This guide provides an overview of the factors impacting your storage usage and provides some suggestions regarding efficient storage management.

 We’re thrilled when members need to upgrade their hosting plans because their sites are successful and growing.
 We are less enthused when they’re upgrading because their sites are bloated, and they aren’t taking advantage of the space-saving features our premium plugins offer.

-There is, at a minimum, 20GB of free storage available to every member via our Smush and Snapshot plugins.
-Add to that the savings most sites can achieve by compressing images with Smush and, if all you need is a few more gigs of storage, upgrading your hosting plan may not be necessary just yet.
+There is, at a minimum, 10Gb of free storage available to every member via our Snapshot plugin.
+Add to that the savings most sites can achieve by compressing images with Smush and, if all you need is a few more Gb of storage, upgrading your hosting plan may not be necessary just yet.

 As explained above, WPMU DEV hosted sites have little need for backups beyond the hosted backups we provide.
 Our daily, incremental backups and regular full backups are more than adequate for most sites.
 That said, if you’re going to create additional backups, we recommend you do so using Snapshot, our premium backup plugin.